munrhalls/sang-logium/README.md

 Testing approach is very strategic - as few as possible, as impactful as possible.
 It still involves /unit, /integration, /e2e tests but they are always for a concrete, end-purpose.
 It follows, to some degree, Kent C. Dodds diamond shape, where most tests are /integration and /e2e.

-Example - google validation address API handler route required ensamble team of various different types of tests to ensure the confusing, multi-layered response object is handled in a way that contains all the possibilities and maps them onto proper result response for the consumer - the storefront's address collection form.
+Example - google validation address API handler route required ensemble team of various different types of tests to ensure the confusing, multi-layered response object is handled in a way that contains all the possibilities and maps them onto proper result response for the consumer - the storefront's address collection form.
 Unit tests made sure the handler its parses the complex reponse with no fails.
 Integration tests ensured the state transitions operate as expected.
 E2E test ensures it all meshes smoothly with no errors.

 ### Type Safety Pattern